What Goes Into an Appraisal?

-What is an appraisal?Getting a home is the biggest financial decision many people might ever encounter.
-Whether it's a main residence, an additional vacation home or one of many rentals, the purchase of real property is a complex financial transaction that requires multiple people working in concert to pull it all off.
+A home purchase can be the most significant transaction most could ever make.
+Whether it's where you raise your family, an additional vacation property or one of many rentals, purchasing real property is a detailed transaction that requires multiple people working in concert to pull it all off.

-Most of the participants are very familiar.
-The real estate agent is the most known entity in the exchange.
-Next, the bank provides the money necessary to finance the transaction.
-Ensuring all areas of the sale are completed and that a clear title passes to the buyer from the seller is the title company.
+Practically all the participants are very familiar.
+The real estate agent is the most known face in the transaction.
+Then, the lender provides the financial capital needed to finance the transaction.
+The title company ensures that all areas of the sale are completed and that a clear title transfers to the buyer from the seller.

-So what party makes sure the property is consistent with the amount being paid?
+So, what party makes sure the value of the property is in line with the purchase price?
 This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A professional New Jersey licensed appraiser from Gold Coast Appraisal Group LLC will ensure you as an interested party are informed.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Gold Coast Appraisal Group LLC will ensure, you as an interested party, are informed.

-Once the site has been inspected, we use two or three approaches when determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Putting It All TogetherCombining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's market value There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-The bottom line is: An appraiser from Gold Coast Appraisal Group LLC will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+It is important to note that while this amount is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+The bottom line is, an appraiser from Gold Coast Appraisal Group LLC will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.